 - Average execution time of each line of code in PHP script

 In addition to these columns, there is a Chart column, which contains the graphic presentation of relative execution time of every line of code.
 The most time consuming line is set at 100% and the rest of the times are shown as the fractions of the longest interval.
-The Upper horizontal bar represents the total time and the lower bar represents the time spent on each line when it is executed.

 |